Sabotnik/static-site/_posts/2019-04-25-two-years-of-same-learning-center.md

 image: /assets/images/post-images/yoeza-square-2.jpg
 ---

-## As we celebrate two years of success at the Same Learning Center, we are eager to share an update from Yoeza Mbonea Mnzava, the Education Programs Director in Tanzania:
+As we celebrate two years of success at the Same Learning Center, we are eager to share an update from Yoeza Mbonea Mnzava, the Education Programs Director in Tanzania:

-&nbsp;

 ![](/uploads/yoeza-teaching.jpg)